-NFL Rumors: Redskins ‘Emphatically Insist’ Trent Williams Rumor Not True
+NESN

-It appears that a Trent Williams trade may not be as imminent as initially reported.
+It appears a Trent Williams trade may not be as imminent as initially reported.

-Rumors kicked back up on Monday when a report surfaced that the disgruntled Washington Redskins left tackle, who continues to holdout, would be on the Cleveland Browns “quite soon.”
+Rumors kicked back up Monday when a report surfaced that the disgruntled Washington Redskins left tackle, who continues to hold out, would be on the Cleveland Browns “quite soon.”

 But reports trickled out soon after with members of the Redskins “emphatically insisting” there is no truth to the trade rumors.

-Williams has been a much-talked about player throughout the season, as teams that need to shore up their offensive lines — the Browns included — could certainly use the help of a seven-time Pro Bowler like Williams.
+Williams has been a much-talked about player throughout the season, as teams that need to shore up its offensive lines — the Browns included — certainly could use the help of a seven-time Pro Bowler like Williams.

 It wouldn’t be the first time false rumors emerged on a deal for Williams.
-It was reported in August that the New England Patriots had offered a first-round pick for the lineman.
-It later came out that the Patriots did not have Williams “one their radar.”
+It was reported in August that the New England Patriots offered a first-round pick for the lineman.
+It later came out the Patriots did not have Williams “one their radar.”

 Thumbnail photo via Jayne Kamin-Oncea/USA TODAY Sports Images